-- For-profit schools are private businesses whose investors are looking to make profits.
+For-profit schools are private businesses whose investors are looking to make profits.
 Their tuition rates are often more expensive, and only a small portion of a student’s tuition dollars is reinvested into the school.

-Make sure you choose deliberately.
+> Make sure you choose deliberately.
 You can find out whether a school is not-for-profit or for-profit by checking its website, asking your admissions counselor, or reading more about nonprofit and for-profit schools.

-When you finish your studies, what kind of springboard does your college set up for you?
+> When you finish your studies, what kind of springboard does your college set up for you?
 Are there newsletters, job databases, or career services?
 How successful have graduates been?
 Your college might maintain statistics about recent alumni (e.g., the percentage of a recent graduating class that obtained a job in their field within a year after graduating or the average salary of a recent graduate).
 You will also want to know if the school provides any career services or networking events for alumni.
 Investigate the offerings at every school on your list and compare.
 How do your schools stack up?
-Does one offer a lot of support while the other offers zero?
+Does one offer a lot of support while another offers zero?

-In every online degree program, you can open up your class platform on your computer, but are your materials also mobile- or tablet-friendly?
+> In every online degree program, you can open up your class platform on your computer, but are your materials also mobile- or tablet-friendly?
 Check in with each school.
 If a program answers affirmatively to that question, you can rest assured that it is committed to keeping up with evolving technology and developing the materials that best fit your lifestyle.